 Ok that’s all for the intro now you have a better idea of the operating system and hopefully, you are able to operate your Ubuntu system. let’s dive deeper into the various features of this operating system…

 Features of Ubuntu:

-Ubuntu is Debian GNU/Linux-based OS that’s why we can access the software two different ways.
-One way to type the commands in the terminal, although many of the advanced users and developers using their system in this way.
+Ubuntu is Debian GNU/Linux-based OS that’s why we can access the software in two different ways.
+One way to type the commands in the terminal, although many of the advanced users and developers use their system in this way.
 But for new users and those who loved to use their system visually, there is GUI(Graphical User Interface) option available.

 Just you have to enable the option in the boot menu in order to use this feature.